Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-In Sec.~II of the Supplemental Material, we compare the results from the model with the corresponding experimental results obtained by Dange \textit{et al}. \cite{dange2019oscillation}.
+In Sec.~II of the Supplementary Material, we compare the results from the model with the corresponding experimental results obtained by Dange \textit{et al} \cite{dange2019oscillation}.
 We first compare a portion of Figs.~\ref{fig:4}(a), \ref{fig:5}(a), and \ref{fig:5}(b) with the corresponding experimental results in Fig. S2.
-We also show the comparison of the amplitude suppression trends for different values of coupling strength in Fig.~S3.
-We observe qualitative similarity between the results from the model and the experiments.
+We also show the comparison of the trends in amplitude suppression for different values of coupling strength in Fig.~S3.
+We observe qualitative similarity between the results from the model and the experiments on coupled Rijke tube oscillators.